 Broadbalk soil has been sampled on many occasions over the years.
 However, because the method of sampling has changed and the experiment has been divided, first into two halves, then into five sections and finally into 10 sections, it is not always advisable to directly compare one sampling with another without careful thought.
 This table shows, where possible, how samples taken over time relate to each other.
 Selected plots and depths have been sampled on other occasions; most samples still exist in the Sample Archive.

-Since 1992 a systemic sampling plan has been adopted.
+Since 1992 a systematic sampling plan has been adopted.
 In 1992, 1997, 2005, 2010 and 2015 all five continuous wheat sections were sampled (0, 1, 6, 8 and 9).
-In the intervening years the remaining sections in rotation were sampled, one per year, so that all sections were sampled every five years.
+In the intervening years the remaining sections in rotation were sampled, one per year, so that all 10 sections were sampled every five years.
 All sections were sampled in 2000 prior to treatment changes being introduced.
 See table for full details.

 In autumn 2004 it was apparent that parts of the field had been ploughed slightly deeper than 23cm as sub-soil clay was visible in random patches across the field.
 Thus in 2005 and 2006 all plots were resampled to create a new baseline, if necessary, for soil chemical properties.
 The sections were then sampled systematically from 2008 onwards.